o1-labs/rfcs/00xx-account-deletion.md

 Therefore storing free locations does not add more storage requirements than today.

-The serialization of and array-based heap (ike `bheap`) of integers should be rather efficient.
+The serialization of and array-based heap (like `bheap`) of integers should be rather efficient.

 **Allocation cost**.
 Allocating locations from the free list now means
 1. read `free_list`